Occlusion of branches of the abdominal aorta may be

-Acute mesenteric occlusion (see Acute Mesenteric Ischemia) causes intestinal ischemia and infarction, resulting in severe, diffuse abdominal pain typically out of proportion to the minimal physical findings.
+Acute mesenteric occlusion Acute Mesenteric Ischemia Acute mesenteric ischemia is interruption of intestinal blood flow by embolism, thrombosis, or a low-flow state.
+It leads to mediator release, inflammation, and ultimately infarction.
+Abdominal... read more causes intestinal ischemia and infarction, resulting in severe, diffuse abdominal pain typically out of proportion to the minimal physical findings.
 Acute occlusion of the celiac axis may cause liver or spleen infarction.

-Chronic mesenteric vascular insufficiency rarely causes symptoms unless both the superior mesenteric artery and celiac axis are substantially narrowed or occluded, because collateral circulation between the major splanchnic trunks is extensive.
-Symptoms of chronic mesenteric vascular insufficiency typically occur postprandially (as intestinal angina) because digestion requires increased mesenteric blood flow; pain begins about 30 min to 1 h after eating and is steady, severe, and usually periumbilical and may be relieved by sublingual nitroglycerin.
+Chronic mesenteric vascular insufficiency rarely causes symptoms unless both the superior mesenteric artery and celiac axis are substantially narrowed or occluded because collateral circulation between the major splanchnic trunks is extensive.
+Symptoms of chronic mesenteric vascular insufficiency typically occur postprandially (as intestinal angina) because digestion requires increased mesenteric blood flow; pain begins about 30 minutes to 1 hour after eating and is steady, severe, and usually periumbilical; it may be relieved by sublingual nitroglycerin.
 Patients become fearful of eating; weight loss, often extreme, is common.
 Rarely, malabsorption develops and contributes to weight loss.
 Patients may have an abdominal bruit, nausea, vomiting, diarrhea or constipation, and dark stools.

-Acute occlusion of the aortic bifurcation or distal branches can cause sudden onset of pain at rest, pallor, paralysis, absence of peripheral pulses, and coldness in the legs (see Acute Peripheral Arterial Occlusion).
+Acute occlusion of the aortic bifurcation or distal branches can cause sudden onset of pain at rest, pallor, paralysis, absence of peripheral pulses, and coldness in the legs (see Acute Peripheral Arterial Occlusion Acute Peripheral Arterial Occlusion Peripheral arteries may be acutely occluded by a thrombus, an embolus, aortic dissection, or acute compartment syndrome.
+Acute peripheral arterial occlusion may result from: Rupture and thrombosis... read more ).
 Chronic occlusion can cause intermittent claudication in the legs and buttocks and erectile dysfunction (Leriche syndrome).
-Femoral pulses are absent.
+Femoral pulse are absent, and ankle-brachial index Diagnosis is abnormal.
 A limb may be jeopardized.

 Acute mesenteric occlusion (eg, in the superior mesenteric artery), which causes significant morbidity and mortality, requires prompt revascularization.
-Prognosis is poor if the intestine is not revascularized within 4 to 6 h.
+Prognosis is poor if the intestine is not revascularized within 4 to 6 hours.

 For chronic occlusion of the superior mesenteric artery and celiac axis, dietary modifications may temporarily relieve symptoms.
 If symptoms are severe, surgical bypass from the aorta to the splanchnic arteries distal to the occlusion usually results in revascularization.
 Long-term patency of the grafts exceeds 90%.
 In appropriately selected patients (particularly among older patients who may be poor candidates for surgery), revascularization by PTA with or without stent placement may be successful.
 Symptoms may resolve rapidly, and weight may be regained.

 Acute renal artery occlusion requires embolectomy; sometimes PTA can be done.
-Initial treatment of chronic occlusion involves antihypertensives.
-If BP is not controlled adequately or if renal function deteriorates, PTA with stent placement or, when PTA is impossible, open surgical bypass or endarterectomy can improve blood flow.
+Initial treatment of chronic occlusion involves antihypertensives Medications for Hypertension The treatment of hypertension may involve lifestyle modifications alone (eg, dietary modification, weight loss, exercise) or in combination with medications.
+The decision to treat with medication... read more .
+If blood pressure is not controlled adequately or if renal function deteriorates, PTA with stent placement or, when PTA is impossible, open surgical bypass or endarterectomy can improve blood flow.